 - "Liquid - PBD" is a very fast fluid type (faster than “Liquid - SPH”).

 - "Granular" is suitable for substances like sand or snow.

 - "Viscous" fluids are suited for substances like caramel, yogurt, oil, or lava.

 - "Viscoelastic" is the choice of materials such as rubber, caoutchouc, silicone, or "memory foam".

-With this setting you can change the amount of particles, “Resolution” mainly depends on scene scale and emitter scale, but it also affects the fluid’s mass and therefore depends on “Density”, too:
+With this setting you can change the amount of particles.
+“Resolution” mainly depends on scene scale and emitter scale, but it also affects the material's mass and therefore depends on “Density”, too:

 - The parameter accepts any positive value.